-A frequency distribution is a table listing each distinct value of some variable and the number of times it occurs in some dataset.
-In short, a frequency distribution is a table showing how frequencies are distributed over values.
-Let's take a look at some examples.
+A frequency distribution is an overview of all distinct values in some variable and the number of times they occur.
+That is, a frequency distribution tells how frequencies are distributed over values.

 Frequency Distribution - Example

 We had 183 students fill out a questionnaire.
 One of the questions was which study major they're following.
 The screenshot below shows part of these data.

 Frequency Distribution - Table

 So what about these study majors?
 Just gazing at our 183 values isn't going to help us.
 A more viable approach is to simply tabulate each distinct study major in our data and its frequency -the number of times it occurs.

 The resulting table (below) shows how frequencies are distributed over values -study majors in this example- and hence is a frequency distribution.